 Rome2Rio: This is travel made easy!
 Rome2Rio offers transportation via car, bus, train, and boat, along with a detailed route for complete clarity.
 The cost and duration are also listed for a quick compression of all options.
 If you’re looking for someone to do leg-work for you, check out Rome2Rio when planning your next adventure.

-Rentalcars.com: With countless rental car sites to choose from, Rentalcars.com makes the list because of its competitive prices and no-nonsense layout.
+Rentalcars.com: With countless rental car sites to choose from, Rentalcars.com makes my list because of its competitive prices and no-nonsense layout.
 This is normally where I find the best deals for economy cars.
 For example, I did a quick search for a 3-day weekend rental in Las Vegas, and a Toyota Yaris is $4 a day!

 Groupon: Like Tiffany Haddish, I see no shame in a good deal.
 Groupon is GREAT for vacation packages, and I encourage you to check them out before committing to an a la carte approach.
 If you want a pain free, no-hassle getaway, choose your destination and browse around on their app.
-I do suggest reading the reviews thoroughly before deciding, but as long as you do your research, this is an affordable option that can’t be beaten!
+I suggest reading the reviews thoroughly before deciding, but as long as you do your research, this is an affordable option that can’t be beaten!

 Local Sim Card: This should be your first option if your phone company tries to gouge you with international rates.
 Be sure to have your phone unlocked before leaving home.
 Depending on the country you visit, picking up a local sim card should be fairly easy, but do your research first!
-In order to get a SIM in Korea, you have to be a resident or hold an Alien card.
+To get a SIM in Korea, you have to be a resident or hold an Alien card.
 Don’t screw yourself due to a lack of research.

-Skyroam: If you’ve traveled internationally, you know data plans can be outrageous and connecting to local wifi is normally a big pain.
+Skyroam: If you’ve traveled internationally, you know data plans can be outrageous, and connecting to local wifi is normally a big pain.
 Skyroam is a mobile hotspot that keeps you connected during your travels.
 Although this is handy, there is a lot of preplanning that goes into this option before leaving your home country.
 It also needs to be charged daily and is one extra item you need to carry around.
 This is not my favorite option.
 I did something similar during my year in Korea, and it was a pain, but it worked!

 Quick story: During my first month in Korea, I was walking alone at 2 am (post-club), and two young men grabbed me and started dragging me in the opposite direction of where I was heading.
 Eventually, I got away, and I had to RUN around with my WiFi settings open in hopes of connecting.
-After what seemed like forever I was able to connect and called a friend and cried my cheap little eyes out.
+After what seemed like forever, I was able to connect and called a friend and cried my cheap little eyes out.
 I should have been prepared, y’all.
 Don’t be me.